Small Towns Solving Big Water Management Problems

-Providing electric, gas, water, and sewer services to the city and the surrounding area is the Harriman Utility Board (HUB).
+Providing electric, gas, water, and wastewater services to the city and the surrounding area is the Harriman Utility Board (HUB).
 Due to necessity, HUB has absorbed smaller water service providers throughout the years and integrated them into its system, creating a patchwork of different systems, processes, and technologies for monitoring.

 This hodge-podge of systems led to a serviceable but clunky workflow:

 - Personnel received monitoring data via one computer in the warehouse, creating gaps in efficiency and opening the door to inaccurate readings.